Generic Name and Formulations:

 History (personal or family) of medullary thyroid carcinoma (MTC).
 Multiple endocrine neoplasia syndrome type 2 (MEN 2).

 Risk of thyroid C-cell tumors, including MTC; inform patients of risks and symptoms.
 Monitor for pancreatitis; discontinue if suspected; do not restart if confirmed.
 History of pancreatitis; consider other antidiabetic therapies.
-Monitor renal function in renally-impaired patients reporting severe GI reactions.
+Renal impairment and/or in those with severe GI symptoms: risk of dehydration; avoid fluid depletion.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Increased risk of hypoglycemia with concomitant sulfonylureas or insulin; consider reducing their doses.
 May affect absorption of other oral drugs (delayed gastric emptying).